International Trends and Players for a Strategic Philanthropy

 Edmund J. Cain oversees all domestic and international grant programming at the Conrad N. Hilton Foundation, including overall responsibility for the Foundation’s strategic planning.
 Prior to joining the Foundation, Cain served as director of The Carter Center’s Global Development Initiative, which facilitated national development strategies in post-conflict countries.
 A senior member of The Carter Center’s Peace Program team, Cain advised former President Carter on global development issues and participated in election monitoring missions.
 Prior to that, Cain had a long career with the United Nations serving in Malaysia, Myanmar, and Afghanistan, and was a U.N.
 Resident Coordinator in Turkey and in Egypt.
 He was also the first Director of the United Nations Development Programme’s (UNDP) Emergency Response Division.
 In that capacity he oversaw the formulation of UNDP’s disaster response policy and led missions to war-torn and disaster-affected countries.
 Cain also served in the U.N.
 Secretariat as the Chief of Staff to the U.N.
 Undersecretary General for General Assembly and Political Affairs.
 A Fellow at the Harvard Center for International Affairs and Senior Fellow at UCLA’s Luskin School of Public Affairs, Cain holds a master’s degree in public affairs from the University of Oregon and a bachelor’s degree in political science and international affairs from the University of Delaware.

 Graduated at Bocconi University in Milan, Simone Castello is Head of the Lang Centre on Strategic Philanthropy.
 He oversees the executive education and the publications of Fondazione Lang Italia.
-Specialized in corporate giving strategy and employee engagement initiatives, he deals with social finance, Theory of Change and impact assessment projects for grant-makers and grant-seekers.
-Among his latest publications: Social Impact Investing: macrotrend e opportunità per i principali player, Itinerari Previdenziali e Assoprevidenza, 2017; Theory of Change e Valutazione dell'Impatto Sociale.
+His areas of expertise include: advisory to businesses and corporate foundations to set up giving strategies and employee engagement initiatives; advisory to foundations and charities for the definition of theory of change.
+Among his latest publications: Manuale operativo per la Theory of Change.
+Linee guida per gestire un workshop partecipativo di Teoria del Cambiamento e porre le basi per la valutazione dell’impatto sociale, Philanthropy Insights, 2017; Social Impact Investing: macrotrend e opportunità per i principali player, Itinerari Previdenziali e Assoprevidenza, 2017; Theory of Change e Valutazione dell'Impatto Sociale.
 Metodi e Case History, Philanthropy Insights, 2016.

 Cristina has been among the first in Italy to graduate in Communication with a Marketing dissertation and achieved a Phd in Telematics and Information Society in 2005 at Università di Firenze.
 After working for public and private bodies and planning and managing initiatives financed by European funds, since 2007 she works at the Congregation of Our Lady of Charity of the Good Shepherd, present in 73 Countries with 4.000 sisters and volunteers - leading the Good Shepherd International Foundation and coordinating international grant-seeking to support initiatives to promote social inclusion and human rights in southern countries.
 In the last 10 years, Cristina consolidated a network of relationships with foundations and major donors throughout Europe, USA and Asia, granting a growing fundraising trend - from some thousand euros in 2008 to more than 2.3 million in 2016.
 She leads a staff of 5 people in Rome and 24 local offices at a global level.